-Worth knowing: In winter, the days are short.
-Throughout January in Stockholm, for example, the sun rises at 8.47am and sets at 2.55pm.
-Some non-Scandinavians find this lack of light to be a problem, but most universities have services to help with this (Uppsala University, for example, has a light therapy room in the student health centre so you can catch up on Vitamin D!
+In the winter, the days are very short.
+For instance, the sun rises around 9am and sets at 3pm in Stockholm in January.
+Universities recognise that this lack of light might be a problem and provide student services to help.
+Uppsala University, for example, has a light therapy room in the student health centre so you can catch up on Vitamin D!

 As you get to the end of your degree, you’ll be keen to start looking at job options.
 Sweden ranks 8th overall in the World Economic Forum’s 2019 Global Competitiveness Report because of its innovation, environmental focus, and high rate of ICT adoption.
 Government funding in technology, climate change research, and medicine have stimulated growth, research, and job opportunities.

 These factors make the country a great place to look for work in forward-thinking and cutting edge companies.
 There’s high demand for skilled graduates from around the world, particularly if you have a background in STEM.
 As much as 18% of Stockholm’s workforce were working in tech in 2014, with 22,000 technology companies based in the city: you’ll find every firm from IKEA and Electrolux, to Skype, Spotify, and Mojang!

 Sweden’s progressive approach is also reflected in its workplace policy.
 The OECD ranked Sweden joint 8th in the world for its good work-life balance culture in 2019.
 You’ll find non-hierarchical structures and flexible working hours when you join the workforce.
 Parents are even entitled to 480 days of leave per child - one of the most generous policies in the world!

 For more information about work permits and staying to work in Sweden as a graduate, head to our guide ‘The cost of studying in Sweden’.